pikachu987/NotificationView/README.md

 ## Requirements

-`NotificationView` written in Swift 4.
+`NotificationView` written in Swift 4.2.
 Compatible with iOS 8.0+

 ## Installation

+### Versioning notes

+Version 0.1.1 introduces Swift 4 support, 0.2.0 Swift 4.2.

 NotificationView is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: